-Message Type Description useful for diagnosing problems, but it causes log files to grow faste impacts performance. change-failed Optional summary message.
+Message Type Description change-applied-detailed Optional detail message.
+Logged each time a change is applied.
+It includes attribute values for added and modified entries.
+This level of information is often useful for diagnosing problems, but it causes log files to grow faster, which impacts performance. change-failed Optional summary message.
 Logged when a change cannot be applied.
 It includes the reason for the failure but not enough information to manually repair the failure. intermediate-failure Optional summary message.
 Logged each time an attempt to apply a change fails.
 Note that a subsequent retry of applying the change might succeed.